mrmoleje/noisyrap/README.md

 # noisyrap
 Analysis of noise complaints in NYC RAP Report

-The aim of this repo is to gain understanding inhow to use Github, bash and to develo[ my RAP skills.
+The aim of this repo is to gain understanding in how to use Github, bash and to develop my RAP skills.
 I've also chosen to creat a really basic map, as I would like to develop this skill.

 The creation of the map highlights the residence with the most noise complaints in the last five years.